ChameleonFramework/Chameleon/README.md

 dependencies {
     def chameleonVersion = '<version>'
     implementation 'dev.hypera:chameleon-api:${chameleonVersion}'

-    // Repeat the line below and replace <module> with the module you wish to use. implementation 'dev.hypera:chameleon-<module>:${chameleonVersion}'
+    // Include the Chameleon implementation for each platform you wish to support.
+    // Replace (name) with the platform name, and repeat the next line for as many
+    // platforms as you wish.
+    implementation 'dev.hypera:chameleon-platform-(name):${chameleonVersion}'

     // If you wish to use the automatic platform main class generation: compileOnly 'dev.hypera:chameleon-annotations:${chameleonVersion}'